Probate Q&A Series

 6. Final Accounting and Distribution

 Once assets are marshaled, debts and taxes paid, and creditor claims resolved, file a detailed accounting with the clerk.
-In many jurisdictions, you must file this within 18 months of qualification.
+Unless the clerk orders otherwise, an annual account is due within one year after qualification and annually thereafter until the estate is settled.
 After court approval, distribute remaining assets to heirs or beneficiaries according to the will or North Carolina’s intestacy laws (N.C.G.S. § 29-14).

 Key Deadlines and Actions for North Carolina Personal Representatives